undless/gatling.io-doc/content/integrations/apm-tools/datadog/index.md

 ## Prerequisites

-- a valid Datadog API key and a running Datadog Agent configured to accept custom metrics.
+- A valid Datadog API key and your Datadog site.
-- A Gatling Enterprise account with private locations.
+- A Gatling Enterprise account with private locations that can connect to the Datadog network.

 ## Install the Datadog integration